1990s in music: Asia

+Throughout the 1990s, the local music industries across Asia have seen massive growth, despite persistent challenges from piracy.
+While local acts continue to dominate sales and airplay across the region, the 1990s also saw many Western artists break into the Asian markets, especially in the growing East and Southeast Asian markets.

 Japanese rock

 In 1998, Supercar released its influential debut album Three Out Change.
 Characterized as having "almost foundational importance to 21st century Japanese indie rock", Supercar remained active through 2005 with their later albums containing more electronic rock.

 Around the same time, bands such as Quruli and Number Girl had begun heavily influencing Japanese alternative rock.
-Music critic Ian Martin wrote that, along with Supercar, these groups had demonstrated that "Japanese rock bands could take on the British and American alternative bands of the 1990s at their own game ... and in doing so, they had laid new ground for Japanese rock to develop in its own way from this point on."
+Music critic Ian Martin wrote that, along with Supercar, these groups had demonstrated that "Japanese rock bands could take on the British and American alternative bands of the 1990s at their own game ... and in doing so, they had laid the new ground for Japanese rock to develop in its own way from this point on."

 J-pop

 Tokyo-based noise rock band Melt-Banana became an international touring cult act as well as the Boredoms.

 J-Pop was a major trend in the late 1990s.
 The Japanese record label Avex Trax produced a string of top-charting J-pop artists, including Namie Amuro, Ayumi Hamasaki, and the band Every Little Thing.
 Hikaru Utada, only 16 at the time, scored her signature hit in 1999 with "Automatic", which was later covered by Hong Kong singer Kelly Chen.
 Also in 1999, DA PUMP, a four-member boyband, had a hit with "Crazy Beat Goes On!", featured in the soundtrack of the year's film blockbuster, Star Wars Episode 1: The Phantom Menace.
 "Give me a shake", by girl-band MAX, was also a chart-topper in 1999.

 J-pop in the 1990s was significant because of its irresistible inclusion of English lyrics in the songs.
 Titles of most songs were also often in English.
 Notable examples include "Feeling good – it's paradise" by DA PUMP and "Give me a shake" by MAX.
 Other J-pop artists, such as Hokkaido two-girl band Kiroro, rarely included English lyrics in their songs.

 Some non-Japanese-speaking artists, such as Taiwan's Vivian Hsu, also crossed over successfully into J-pop; Hsu's band Black Biscuits had a hit single in 1999 in both Japanese and Taiwanese Mandarin with "Bye bye".
 Taiwanese singer A-mei recorded a Japanese song on her 1999 album May I hold you, lover?.